st7ma784/CMACatalyst/TESTING_GUIDE.md

 ## good questions for testing include:

 When a client has 61 k in debts, 2 assets ( a couple of cars worth 2k and 6k), and amostly paid off mortgage, theyve lost their job on medical reasons, so theyre behind on their payments , what are the steps to managing the debt?

+If a client has a company car on salary sacrifice, does it count as an asset for a DRO?  v